 Katherine Pettus is the Advocacy Officer for Human Rights and Palliative Care at IAHPC.
 She holds a PhD in Political Theory from Columbia University, and a Masters in Health Policy and Law from the University of California San Diego.
 Her PhD dissertation appeared as a book, ‘Felony Disenfranchisement in America’, now in 2nd edition with SUNY Press, and her Masters Thesis studied the interface between international law and access to essential controlled medicines.
+She has contributed many chapters to multi-authored volumes and has contributed to journal articles on palliative care and health policy.

-Katherine writes regularly on policy issues for the IAHPC newsletter, for palliative care journals, the European Association for Palliative Care Blog, and eHospice.
 She grounds her European and US advocacy work in her visits to partners in Latin America, Africa, and India, where she participates ‘as often as possible’ in home care with colleagues and their teams who work in extremely challenging circumstances to deliver palliative care to the indigent and mentally ill.
 She identifies her original role models/mentors as Dr. Anne Merriman in Uganda, and Dr. M.R.
 Rajagopal in Kerala.

 In her ‘down time’ Katherine enjoys reading, meditation, yoga, and long walks, preferably in the countryside.
 She particularly loves visiting her sons and young grandchildren in Taos, New Mexico and California.